mkhazen/wagsrepo/salatencyarch.md

 Now Create a Azure stream analytics with default settings as well with 3 units and base version.

-COnfigure the input as Event hub
+Cofigure the input as Event hub

 Configure the output as Azyre Syanpse Analytics